timojch/bitburner/mistymod-infiltration.md

 ## Stretch Goals

-After I finish the above, if I haven't gotten sick of it, I might do something from the following.
+Now that I'm done with the above, I might do some of the following.

-### Maybe-do Features
+### Coming Up?
 * Change the way stats impact challenges - for example, Dexterity and Agility might increase the time limits on some games, while Strength, Charisma, and Hacking decrease their difficulties.
 Defense already affects HP, so probably not much to do there.
 (Might need to be careful with Hack; it's much easier to get a high hacking stat than physical stats in the early game.
 Also this contradicts design goal #4.)
 * Make challenges award EXP
 * Do a difficulty pass to bring the different challenge minigames more into alignment.
 Need more playtesters for this, though.
 Just because **I** can't seem to win at *Match the Symbols!* no matter how hard I try doesn't mean it's actually overtuned.

-### Other ideas
+### Half-baked ideas
 * Make different factions like Intel on different targets.
 Slum Snakes might want to know about Aevum Police and Joes Guns, while NiteSec is more interested in technology companies)
 * Add more infiltration targets (including the three-letter agencies)
 * Add some new unique augments could be offered as super rare challenge rewards - steal a prototype *DataJack II* from OmniTech!

 ### Half-assed ideas
 * Add a BitNode that's all about infiltration.
-(Maybe have servers require infiltration to open ports?)
+This honestly sounds pretty terrible; infiltration is still best in small doses and can't be automated, which means that a bitnode about it would get repetive fast.